17 Sources of Adventure That Aren’t a “Quest Board”

 The true form of Dame Glissara before her fall from grace.

-Deep in the ruins of the old fortress of the knightly Order of Thrayun is a strange, misshapen creature who promises knowledge in exchange for a certain treasure: the Seal of Ansara.
-Go and bring back what it wants, and it will tell you where to find the thing you seek.
+Deep in the ruins of the old fortress of the knightly Order of Thrayun is a strange, misshapen creature who promises knowledge you want in exchange for a certain treasure: the Seal of Ansara.
+Go and bring back what it wants, and it can use it to tell you where to find the thing you seek.

 It has a name: Glissara, for it was once Dame Glissara, fallen champion of the order, cursed to dwell here as a monster–and not to reveal herself–until the Seal of Ansara was returned to its rightful place in the fortress of Thrayun.
-But released, she will transform into her beautiful original form before, at last, dying.
+Grateful, she will transform into her beautiful original form and reveal the information you want before, at last, dying in peace.

 This century-old leather-bound book contains insights and lore about the locations of certain treasures left behind by folk fleeing catastrophes, about the creatures lurking in the depths of cavernous pits, and about the arcane and puzzling protections that guard lost items of power.